We all know patience is a virtue. And yet, we still struggle with impatience, in this era more than any before.

 If you’ve reached a particular position on the corporate ladder, you find yourself feeling inferior because you took two years longer than Scott did.
 This might cause you to desire faster growth so you can stack up to Scott’s standards.
 And it brings anxiety to your career and overall life.

-You can understand comparison as a cause for impatience more in Compare & Despair – Break The Cycle In 2021.
+You can understand comparison as a cause for impatience more in Compare & Despair – Break The Cycle.

 6. Fast-Paced Life